 On NYAY, Raje asks, why the 55 year wait

-Jaipur, Apr 16: BJP national vice-president Vasundhara Raje targeted the Congress over its proposed minimum income scheme 'Nyay', saying the party did not show concern for the poor for 55 years and is now talking about providing "justice" to them.
+Jaipur, Apr 16: Bharatiya Janata Party (BJP) national vice-president Vasundhara Raje targeted the Congress over its proposed minimum income scheme 'Nyay', saying the party did not show concern for the poor for 55 years and is now talking about providing "justice" to them.

 "What was Congress doing for 55 years?
 They are now talking about justice," Raje said, addressing an election rally in support of BJP nominees Rajyavardhan Singh Rathore from Jaipur (Rural) and Ram Charan Bohra from Jaipur (Urban) parliamentary seats.